 Along with that cultural understanding is often the chance to learn another language and increase their overall communication skills.
 Living abroad can create greater independence and allow your children to problem solve and make decisions on their own.
 Similar experiences are learnt at boarding school, an experience many international schools offer.

 Travel the world on a tall ship, or spend winter term in London.
-Visit the natural, historical, artistic, and scientific wonders of Europe, Australasia, and Central America.
+Visit the natural, historical, artistic, and scientific wonders of Europe (including Poland), Australasia, and Central America.
 Live and learn within a developing community, or spend a term living and studying on the campus of Oxford University.
 That’s just a small taste of what international travel schools offer, and for periods ranging from a single term to the entire high school career.

 Certainly, the options offered by world travel schools are as vast as they are impressive.
 These are schools that build their programs beyond the traditional bricks-and-mortar model.
 Some move frequently from destination to destination, building lessons around them while also providing the full range of secondary instruction.
 Others are less peripatetic, moving only between terms, allowing students to spend a period of months living, learning and engaging with a single community.
 In all cases, students move between destinations as a group, providing a sense of continuity and allowing for the development of meaningful peer and mentor relationships.
 Throughout, they are supervised with the same round-the-clock attention that you’d find in any boarding school setting.